coaxial/docker-downloader/README.md

 - This is a work in progress
 - Docker has changed a lot since I last used it, so I might be doing some very bad things unknowingly
+- This makes some assumptions regarding the mount points (`/media/storage` must exist)